-It was old WWI "C" rationing that they'd saved or something.
-It wasn't the new type they had in the later part of WWII.
+World War Two.
 Then I think the next day they give us a can for every two men.
 So finally they got to maybe later on cooking up some rice for us.

 I know I had a carbuncle to come out on my back, on my shoulder blade and it got pretty large.
 I'd say it was about the size of a chicken egg and I'd tried to get the American doctor to lance it.
 And he said they didn't have anything to lance it with.
-So he went to the Japanese and told them to loan him some kind of medical tools to lance that carbuncle on my back.
-They said no, they wasn't gonna let no prisoner have no tool, so I had to let that carbon rot out of my back.
-And it dropped out one day and left a big hole and I still have the scar on my back where it was.
+So he wen to the Japanese and told them to loan him some kind of medical tools to lance that carbuncle on my back.
+They said no, they wasn't gonna let no prisoner have no tool, so I had to let that carbuncle rot out of my back.
+And it dropped out one day and left a big hole.
+I still have the scar on my back where it was.

-I couldn't sleep at night and the Japanese would go to the door where they was standing guard and all the boys was sleeping laying on the conrete floor.
-Each man had about 12 or 14 inches to lay in, in this big warehouse and we was all laying on that concrete floor-didn't even have any blankets or nothing.
-From there we stayed there I imagine about 15 days.
+I couldn't sleep at night and the Japanese would go to the door where they was standing guard and all the boys was sleeping laying on the concrete floor.
+Each man had about twelve or fourteen inches to lay in, in this big warehouse and we was all laying that concrete floor - didn't even have any blankets or nothing.
+From there we stayed there I imagine about fifteen days.
 In the meantime they'd called out a detail of men.
-They wanted about 15 or 20 I forget the exact number-big fellows to go out on this detail and they picked them out.
+They wanted about fifteen or twenty I forget the exact number - big fellows to go out on this detail and they picked them out.
 We had one boy from our company which he was from Louisville, Kentucky.
 His name was Funk.
 And this boy never did return back.
 Nobody never did see any of the boys that was in that detail no more.
-So we don't know what happened to them-whether they took them out and killed them all or whether they took them on into Japan and did away with them or what happened but we never could hear what happened to none of those boys on that detail.
+So we don't know what happened to them - whether they took them out and killed them all or whether they took them on into Japan and did away with them or what happened but we never could hear what happened to none of those boys on that detail.

-In about 15-18 days we left there and went out and loaded on an old ship.
-And this old hold of this ship-I don't know what they'd been hauling on it-some kind of mineral or coal and we got in the hold of this ship and went back to Manila Bay.
-And then we unloaded from that and they had made us unload on Dewey Blvd.
+In about fifteen to eighteen days we left there and went out and loaded on an old ship.

+And this old hold of this ship - some kind of mineral or coal and we got in the hold of this ship and went back to Manila Bay.
+And then we unloaded from that and they had made us unload on

+Dewey Boulevard.
 They didn't drive right up to the waterfront where you could get off on the land.
 Made you jump out in the water.
-And we jumped out in water way up to around our waist.
+And we jumped out in the water way up to around our waist.
 And we marched right down through the prettiest part of Manila and of course it wasn't torn up too awful bad at that time.
-But the Americans would set out tubs of water out in the middle of the street and put tin cups on it, so that when we passed we could grab hold of one.
+But the Americans would set out tubs of water in the middle of the street and put tin cups on it, so that when we passed we could grab hold of one.
 Well the Japanese guards that was on horses at that time was riding these horses and they wouldn't let you grab a cigarette or nothing and would keep the Filipinos away from you.